iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___8.0.7/report.md

 > As with most delivery apps it this relies on accurate info input.
 Parcels showing as 'Due for delivery on....' and then not updating even when the due date passes make these apps incredibly frustrating.
 This is no exception.<br> :date: __2021-05-20 03:42:07__

-> It would be nice to be updated on tracked parcels.
-Sometimes you get updates others you cant track until its delivered.<br> :date: __2021-05-19 13:51:05__

-> ok but a bit of info before delivery would be nice,, you only get information after delivery,,pretty pointless<br> :date: __2021-05-18 23:52:47__

-> slow and unreliable<br> :date: __2021-05-17 17:12:41__

 #### 2-star reviews